Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

 Another variational quantum circuit, N-local circuits, is applied to the quantum state $\bm \eta_1$ without performing any intermediate measurement operations

-Now we introduce Quantum Gated Linear Unit (QGLU), a quantum analog of the classical Gated Linear Unit (GLU).
+We introduce Quantum Gated Linear Unit (QGLU), a quantum analog of the classical Gated Linear Unit (GLU).
 Let $\bm \gamma$ be the input of Quantum Gated Linear Unit (QGLU).
-If $\bm \gamma$ is classical vector, it is first encoded into a quantum state using the ZZ Feature Map.
-However, if the input is already in a quantum state, this encoding step is omitted.
-Next, the output of the feature map $ \ket{\bm \gamma}$ passed through two distinct variational quantum circuits, both implemented using N-local circuits
+If $\bm \gamma$ is a classical vector, it is first encoded into a quantum state using the ZZ Feature Map.
+Otherwise, if the input is already in a quantum state, this encoding step is omitted.
+Let $\ket{\bm \gamma}$ denote the encoded quantum state corresponding to input $\bm \gamma$.
+Then it is passed through two distinct variational quantum circuits, both implemented using N-local circuits